matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 ## Responsibilities for the Foundation

- * Independent legal entity to act as neutral custodian of Matrix
+ * Independent legal entity which acts as neutral custodian of Matrix
- * Gathering donations
+ * Gathers donations
  * Owns the core Matrix IP in an asset lock, which shall be transferred from New Vector:
    * Owns the matrix.org domain and branding
    * Owns the copyright of the reference implementations of Matrix (i.e. everything in https://github.com/matrix-org).
      By assigning copyright to the Foundation, it’s protected against New Vector ever being tempted to relicense it.
    * Owns the IP of the website
    * Owns the Matrix.org marketing swag (t-shirts, stickers, exhibition stands etc)
- * It's responsible for finding someone to run the Matrix.org homeserver (currently New Vector)
+ * Responsible for finding someone to run the Matrix.org homeserver (currently New Vector)
- * Publishing the spec
+ * Publishes the spec
  * Responsible for tools and documentation that supports the spec
  * Responsible for ensuring reference implementations and test suite exists for the spec
- * Publishing the website (including ensuring This Week In Matrix and similar exist to promote independent projects)
+ * Publishes the website (including ensuring This Week In Matrix and similar exist to promote independent projects)
  * Manages IANA-style allocations for Matrix
    * mx:// URI scheme?
    * TCP port 8448